-In this monthly collection, we are featuring some of the best illustrations, digital art, sketches, doodles and paintings from around the world.
-We hope that you will be inspired and will go on to create your own unique artwork and in turn, inspire others.
+In this monthly collection, we are feature some of the best illustrations, digital art, sketches, doodles and paintings from around the world.
+Check them out for some artistic inspiration.

 Submitted by Pamela Hoo

 I made this back in October 2020.
 This was one of the illustrations for a book I planned to make— which is still on hold due to writer’s block.
 This chapter is talks about my past experiences, which led to the inspiration of this illustration.
 As you can see, that varsity jacket was one of the earliest wardrobes of Kagome (the girl in the picture).
 I created her when I was around 11 or 12, wearing that jacket, and she has been an identity of mine ever since.

 I was looking up Medibang tips in drawing trees and I thought this was the opportunity.
 It was gonna have that sunrise vibe alone, but didn’t realize it looked like autumn season in this illustration.
 I fell in love with the result, though I may have to rely on Photoshop brushes from now on.

 This was made in Medibang Paint Pro.

 Rebel Without A Cause

 I’m an illustrator with a keen passion for drawing what’s around me, with as much detail as I possibly can, by hand as a rule and edit colour in digitally.
 I made these three illustrations with an eye to expressing my love and inspiration for the great city of Sheffield.
 A place where I went to university and went on to stay.